 Whether you want to mount or unmount something or view it, it’s all available at the lower right-hand side of your screen when you need it.

 People used to brag about Full all the time.
 But now, it turns out that this version offers better speed, usability, and convenience.
 Daemon Tools Lite lets you get the full potential of the original software for 90% of its uses.

 If you’re not someone who wants to spend all day troubleshooting poor code, then skip the hassle.

 The GUI is vastly improved in this version.
-Let’s be honest, dealing with older applications can be a pain.
-With the new Lite tool, you won’t notice you’re even using an application thanks to the UI.
+Dealing with older applications can be a pain.
+With the new Lite tool, you won’t notice you’re even using an application, thanks to the UI.